rgirodon/pronoApp/src/main/resources/README.md

 ### Admin participants

 This page enables to administrate the participants of a league.
-It is reserved to PronoClub admins for public leagues, and to league admins for private leagues.
+It is reserved to Prono Club admins for public leagues, and to league admins for private leagues.

 On this page you can recompute the full ranking of this league.
+You can also notify the league participants (send a mail with subject and text entered in the form).